 Roses Are Red.
 A luxury lingerie and loungewear brand with many pieces that can also be worn outside the home is an excellent treat for people with a romantic attitude.
 Creative Director Ioanna Tsigarida-Mathiou, who has studied Economics and Marketing, as well as Fashion Design in Paris, founded an ultra-feminine made-in-Greece brand after working in Brussels and the French capital for prestigious companies and designers.
 All items are made of pure silk, cotton, or wool, with a focus on the quality of execution.
 Her designs, especially the signature kimono styles, are favorites of stylish women across the world as well as celebrities, including Kim Kardashian.
-She recently opened a charming boutique in the upscale neighborhood of Kolonaki, downtown Athens.
+Check her charming boutique in the upscale neighborhood of Kolonaki, downtown Athens.

 Savapile.
 Lisa Sarigiannidou carries on the legacy of her milliner father in the same atelier he opened in Athens in 1960.
 She took natural straw hat-making to the next level creating a broad range of styles – most of them bespoke – including those similar to the oversize hats by the coveted French brand Jacquemus popularized a few seasons ago (this atelier has been doing them for decades).
 Her heart-shaped ones and other hand-sewn styles have been featured in high-profile magazines and designer photoshoots.
 Shopping adventurers will find her in the original workshop hidden in a building alley in the old Athenian neighborhood of Psirri.